-“If you’re just starting an exercise program, it’s important to have some guidance to make sure that what you’re doing is physiologically safe and sound and that your form is correct,” Rosante says.
+“If you’re just starting an exercise programme, it’s important to have some guidance to make sure that what you’re doing is physiologically safe and sound and that your form is correct,” Rosante says.

-Here are ways to help you feel comfortable find yourself struggling through an activity.
+Here are 6 ways to help you feel comfortable if you find yourself struggling through an activity.

 1. Focus on your breath.

 Lifting heavy weights, holding a challenging yoga pose, walking faster than you ever have before, are all times when you might feel uncomfortable and hold your breath to focus on the effort at hand.
 Instead, breathe.
 Think about it: anytime we are stressed—including during physical activity— we tend to lose control of our breath.
 It can become shallow and erratic and it can all go downhill from there.
 “Focus on taking slow, controlled breaths deep into your belly and exhaling with control,” says Rosante.
 “This will help mellow out your central nervous system and let you get control of your mind.”
 And, help you through the effort at hand.